-This project is growing day by day and already has around 9 ,000 hectares in the regions of Alto Alentejo and Bajo Alentejo in Portugal.
-The main centres are found in Ferreira do Alentejo, Campo Maior, Elvas, and Avis.
-The first plantations were created in the summer of 2007 in Elvas and Ferreira and the first harvest was in 2009, in 2012 reaching more than 50 million kilos of olives.
+This project is growing day after day and, at the present time, already comprises around 10,000 hectares in the Alto and Baixo Alentejo regions.
+The management hubs are located in Ferreira do Alentejo, Campo Maior, Elvas and Avis.
+The first plantations were done in summer 2007 in Elvas and Ferreira do Alentejo, with the first harvest occurring in 2009.
+In 2012, the production figure exceeded 50 million kilos of olives.

 Whilst pursuing its Mission and Vision, ELAIA LAGAR has established as an important guideline of its strategy, together with the guidelines of the SOVENA GROUP it is part of: